Towards Fully FP8 GEMM LLM Training at Scale: Experimental Results

 \subsection{FP8 stability}

 We compare our approach with different architectures proposed in the literature.
 Namely, the OP architecture, OLMo2, Llama3, and Llama3 with the SmoothSwiGLU activation following the previous work~\cite{fishman2025scaling}, adapting each network to 390M and 1.5B parameter count.
 In the case of the Llama3 baseline, we also provide results on the 8B scale.
 Results are shown in Figure~\ref{fig:stability}.
-This experiment displays the unsuitability of existing architectures for FP8DPA training, as all of them diverge.
+This experiment displays the unsuitability of existing architectures for \DPA{} training, as all of them diverge.
 For the case of the OP and OLMo2 architecture, despite having an attention outlier-mitigation strategy---the QK RMSNorm---divergence is still observed, as discussed in Section~\ref{sec:fog}.

 Another interesting observation from these experiments is the tendency of larger models to diverge in later stages of training compared with similar but smaller models.
 We validate its consistency across architectures, as presented in Table~\ref{tab:divergence-clean}.
-This observation has not been raised before, possibly due to the longer time needed for FP8-only models to diverge, in contrast to FP8DPA training.
+This observation has not been raised before, possibly due to the longer time needed for FP8 settings (with BF16 attention) to diverge, in contrast to \DPA{} training.
 While this trend could have many practical implications, exploring it fully falls outside the scope of this work, and we encourage future research in this direction.